test-fullautomation/python-genpackagedoc/packagedoc/additional_docs/Listings.rst

 .. hrstar::

-This is an reST directive :acontent:`anycontent` code example:
+This is a reST directive :acontent:`anycontent` code example:

 .. anycontent::